liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/07-security.markdown

 The `interactive` argument sets the passwords for all built-in users.
 The configuration shown in these articles assumes you set all passwords to *liferay*.
-Of course, that's not recommended for production systems.
+Of course, that's not recommended for sharepointion systems.

 ```bash
 ./bin/elasticsearch-setup-passwords interactive